-If you’ve ever gone through the process of evaluating a TPA, you know it can involve a lot of work, both in setting up the questions and assessing them after the fact.
-To get a better idea of vendors in a shorter amount of time, consider asking these questions next time you’re evaluating a TPA.
+If you’ve ever gone through evaluating a Third-Party Administrator (TPA), you know it can involve a lot of work, both in setting up the questions and assessing them after the fact.
+To better understand vendors in a shorter time, consider asking these questions next time you evaluate a TPA.

 Question 1: What level of service am I receiving?